keefedevin/categorizeus.naive.accession/README.md

 OK this data set should do it

 now I have to do Front End work sigh usually I have people for that

+ACTUALLY a thought occured have some sister pics in there too, can do mainline identification then similarity metrics